 Although apples come in different sizes and have health benefits, moderation is the key to optimal blood sugars and sustainable health.
 Usually, I encourage people with diabetes to start with a small or medium-sized apple for their portion size.
 As noted above, you can combine an apple with a healthy protein and fat to increase satiety.

 I cannot tolerate apples.
 What other fruits can give me the same benefits?

 Apples are considered a high-fructose food, and if you are fructose intolerant (gas, abdominal pain, diarrhea) you may have a hard time digesting apples as if you were lactose intolerant and consuming dairy products.

-For similar health benefits, you can consume bananas (known for potassium), blueberries (anti-inflammatory), strawberries, carrots (beta-carotene promotes the protection of eyes), avocados, green beans, and lettuce.
+For similar health benefits, you can consume other whole fruits and vegetables such as bananas (known for potassium), blueberries (anti-inflammatory), strawberries, carrots (beta-carotene promotes the protection of eyes), avocados, green beans, and lettuce.
 Serving sizes vary.

 How can I incorporate apples into my meals?

-Enjoy apples with any meal.
 You can make homemade applesauce with just a few ingredients, cut up apple slices for a salad, or serve with many of your favorite meats, such as poultry and pork chops.
-You can make a fruit salad in so many different ways.
-Homemade apple pies and apples in yogurt are great ways to enjoy this fruit as a dessert.
+You can make a fresh fruit salad in so many different ways, too.
+Homemade apple pies, apples in yogurt, and even apples in smoothies are great ways to enjoy this superfood as a dessert.

 Be mindful that when you make your food at home, you have a better idea of what you are really eating.

 As always, use this control over what goes into your food to make managing your blood glucose levels that much easier.